vickOnRails/whereapi-documentation/docs/filtering.md

 title: Filtering
 ---

 When you make a `GET` request to any WhereAPI endpoint, you get a default load of fields.
 It's a great practice to request only what you want.
+This section will walk you through tailoring your response payload.

 Here's what a default request for states in Nigeria returns